ScaleChain/scalechain/docs/block-file-reader.md

 ## Read VarInt values
 We nned to read VarInt values from disk.
 Ex> block size.
-I am going to use the following source code for reading VarInt values to focus on developing reading blocks.
+Use the following source code for reading VarInt values to focus on developing reading blocks.

+For reading VarInt values, we can use readUnsignedVarInt(DataInput in).
+So we have to create a DataInput using DataInputStream(InputStream in) from the input stream for a block file.
 ```
 /**
  * Licensed to the Apache Software Foundation (ASF) under one or more